Eye Diseases Decorative Banner - 3 outlines of eyes over a green and yellow background

 Elevate your head when laying down: Keeping your head higher than the rest of your body may reduce swelling and may help relieve pressure on your eyes.

 Steroids: Swelling in your eyes may be improved by treatment with steroids (such as hydrocortisone or prednisone).
-Your doctor may recommend either intravenous or oral medication.
+Your ophthalmologist may recommend either intravenous or oral medication.
+Make sure you discuss the risks of use of steroids with your doctor before use.

 Eyelid surgery: When you have thyroid eye disease, the eyelids are usually more widely open with a “startled look” because the muscles in the eyelids may tighten and pull the upper lid up and the lower lid down.
-You may have difficulty closing your eyelids, leaving the front of the eye (cornea) more exposed, which causes tearing, irritation and susceptible to developing a corneal ulcer.
+You may have difficulty closing your eyelids, leaving the front of the eye (cornea) more exposed, which causes tearing, irritation and susceptibility to developing a corneal ulcer.
 Eyelid surgery may help reduce exposure of the cornea.

-Eye Muscle Surgery: Eye muscle surgery may help correct your double vision by moving the affected muscle farther back from its original position on the eyeball.
+Eye Muscle Surgery: Eye muscle surgery may help correct your double vision by moving the affected muscle(s) farther back from its original position on the eyeball.
 This surgery will help to correct your double vision when reading and looking straight ahead.
 Sometimes, you may need more than one surgery to get effective results.

-Orbital Decompression Surgery: Thyroid Eye Disease can cause swollen tissues around the eye that compresses the optic nerve.
+Orbital Decompression Surgery: Thyroid eye disease can cause swollen tissues around the eye that compresses the optic nerve.
 The optic nerve provides the connection between your eye and the brain.
 When the nerve is compressed, color vision becomes abnormal, lights may seem dimmer than usual, and the sharpness of the vision decreases.
 Orbital decompression surgery can be done to improve your vision.
 The surgery makes the eye socket bigger or removes some of the excess tissue.
-When the nerve is compressed, the goal of surgery is to get the eye and the inflamed tissue more space and decreases pressure on the optic nerve.
+When the nerve is compressed, the goal of surgery is to get the eye and the inflamed tissue more space and decrease pressure on the optic nerve.
 Even when the optic nerve function is not compromised, orbital decompression may be used to restore comfort and appearance by reducing the bulging of the eyes.
 If orbital decompression surgery is recommended, it is usually performed prior to eye muscle surgery and/or eyelid surgery, if needed.

 The Thyroid Gland and Important Terms